PChristogianni/Athens_vs._London_AirBnB_DataAnalysis/README.md

 * Data Modeling
 ## Analysis Topics
 * Comparison between Athens vs. London data
+* What is the impact of Covid-19 on AirBnB stays in London and Athens?
 * Which days/seasons most of the comments were given?
 Did it have to do with a specific season?
 Which months?/years?
 * Is there a correlation between the No of reviews and the price?
 * Is there a correlation between the room type and the price?